akanksha264/Tic-Tac-Toe/README.md

 It is program to play tic-tac-toe.
 The program is in C++ language.
-It does not use the concept of OOPs.
+It uses the concept of OOPs.